Cray-HPE/docs-csm/operations/iuf/workflows/management_rollout.md

 1. Perform the NCN master node upgrade on `ncn-m002` and `ncn-m003`.

+    > **`NOTE`** If Kuberenetes encryption has been enabled via the [Kubernetes Encryption Documentation](../../kubernetes/encryption/README.md), then backup the `/etc/cray/kubernetes/encryption` directory on the master node before upgrading and restore the directory after the node has been upgraded.

     1. Invoke `iuf run` with `-r` to execute the [`management-nodes-rollout`](../stages/management_nodes_rollout.md) stage on `ncn-m002`.
 This will rebuild `ncn-m002` with the new CFS configuration and image built in previous steps of the workflow.